chrismartinex/CMartinezGreaterThanLessThan/README.md

 All while at same time, allowing the user to exit the program or re play as he or she wishes to!

 Peer Review: Manuel L
-Overall the code works how it's supposed to but i think you may have forgot the validation for the beginning but other than that the code looks and works great
+Overall the code works how it's supposed to but i think you may have that the code looks and works great